CalPlug/python-raven/README.md

 3) Meter to MQTT - direct reporting of reported values to an MQTT broker.

-Included is a script that reads from a broker and if an updated entry is passed to the broker, these are read, parsed, and inserted in a Mongo DB database.
+Included is a script that reads from a broker and if an updated entry is passed to the broker, these are read, parsed, and inserted in a Mongo DB database (in the recorder directory).

 For the SQL logging capability, a pre-made SQL database with a pair of tables named "instantaneous_demand" and "run_info" is required.
 The structure of the tables is as follows: